zzamboni/zzamboni.org/content/post/2017-12-17-my-emacs-configuration-with-commentary.md

 ```

 Enable desktop-save mode, which saves the current buffer configuration on exit and reloads it on restart.

+Desktop mode also includes the `desktop-clear` function, which can be used to kill all open buffers.
+I bind it to <kbd>Control-Meta-super-k</kbd>.

 ```emacs-lisp
 (use-package desktop